-Pipe Penetrating Radar (PPR) is the in-pipe application of ground penetrating radar (GPR) technology.
-PPR is an advanced pipeline condition assessment method for non-ferrous water and wastewater infrastructure.
-In comparison to more common condition assessment methods like CCTV, PPR provides much more comprehensive data.
-While CCTV methods are effective for locating visible defects within pipes, they do not provide information about anything beyond the visible surface of the pipe.
-PPR collects quantitative data about wall corrosion and degradation, measure rebar cover in reinforced concrete pipe, and detect voids developing outside the pipe.
+Pipe penetrating radar (PPR) is the high-frequency application of ground penetrating radar technology that is deployed from inside a pipe.
+PPR is an advanced pipeline condition assessment method for non-ferrous water and wastewater pipelines.
+Compared to qualitative inspection methods such as CCTV, PPR provides comprehensive, quantitative data.
+PPR measures wall corrosion and degradation, as well as rebar cover in reinforced concrete pipes.
+PPR can also detect voids developing outside the pipe.

-This paper will outline the benefits of PPR as a condition assessment method.
-Two recent projects will be used to highlight these benefits.
-The first project involves the deployment of PPR sensors on the newly-designed Asbestos Cement Pipe Scanner, surveying a length of 250 mm sewer main in Surrey, British Columbia, Canada.
-The second project involves PPR sensors mounted to the larger SewerVUE Surveyor robot that was used to survey a number of different pipelines in Melbourne, Australia.
+This paper outlines the benefits of PPR as a condition assessment method and asset management tool.
+Two recent projects will be used to illustrate these benefits.
+The first project involves the deployment of PPR sensors on the newly-designed ACPS, surveying a length of 10" sewer main in Surrey, British Columbia, Canada.
+The second project was a PPR survey of a number of large diameter pipelines with sizes between 24" and 37.4" in Melbourne, Australia.